coinkite/coinkite-tap-proto/docs/best-practices.md

 3. Not all SATSCARD will have a printed QR on the back.
 For now, all cards will have slot zero picked at factory, but we may ship a SATSCARD someday with slot zero unused.
-In that case, the `chain_code` argument to `setup` will have to be provided by your app (32-byte nonce).
+In that case, the `chain_code` argument to `setup` must be provided by your app (32-byte nonce).

 4. When unsealing a slot, you should probably setup the next slot in the same operation.
+And yet, please handle cards which have no ready-to-use
+slot: setup the next slot on request.

+5. Although the protocol and library number slots from zero, as programmers prefer, when communicating with users, the slots should start at number one.
+So externally, they are 1..10 and internally 0..9.
+When possible, it's best to say "the first slot" when talking about the QR code on the back and the default settings.

 ## TAPSIGNER